stonepros/stone/doc/stonefs/health-messages.rst

 Description: The named MDS daemons have failed to send beacon messages to the monitor for at least ``mds_beacon_grace`` (default 15s), while they are supposed to send beacon messages every ``mds_beacon_interval`` (default 4s).
 The daemons may have crashed.
-The Ceph monitor will automatically replace laggy daemons with standbys if any are available.
+The Stone monitor will automatically replace laggy daemons with standbys if any are available.

 Message: insufficient standby daemons available